euonymus/baryon/README.md

 }
 ```

-Each links to other nodes in Baryon component will point to following path
+Each link to other node in baryon component will point to following path

 ```
 /graph/{node-name}